Randomization tests for peer effects in group formation experiments: Setup and framework

-to indicate that potential outcomes depend only on the exposure and not the particular assignment.
+to indicate that potential outcomes depend only on the exposure level and not the particular group assignment.

-\begin{example}[continued] In the case with dorm rooms of size $2$, the assignment $Z_i$ of unit $i$ is the index of its roommate $j$, and so the exposure $\H_i$ of student $i$ is simply the attribute $A_j$ of student $i$'s roommate.
-More generally, under the exposure mapping of \eqref{eq:exposure-2}, each unit has only two possible exposures, since $\H_i \in \Hset = \{0,1\}$, and thus each unit has two potential outcomes $\{ Y_i(0), Y_i(1) \} $. \end{example}
+\begin{example}[continued] With dorm rooms of size $2$, the exposure $W_i$ of student $i$ is then the attribute $A_j$ of student $i$'s roommate.
+More generally, under the exposure mapping in \eqref{eq:exposure-2}, each unit has only two possible exposures, since $W_i \in \Hset = \{0,1\}$, and thus each unit has two potential outcomes $\{ \Yw_i(0), \Yw_i(1) \} $. \end{example}

-\begin{example}[continued] Here, each group has size $3$ and the assignment $Z_i$ of unit $i$ is the unordered pair of indices of the other two CEOs in the group, and CEO $i$'s exposure is simply the number of the other CEOs from large firms.
-In this case, each unit has three possible exposures, since $\H_i \in \Hset = \{0, 1, 2\}$ under \eqref{eq:exposure-2}, and thus each unit has three potential outcomes $\{ Y_i(0), Y_i(1), Y_i(2) \} $. \end{example}
+\begin{example}[continued] Here, each group has size $3$ and the assignment $Z_i$ of unit $i$ is the unordered pair of indices of the other two CEOs in the group.
+CEO $i$'s exposure is then the number of the other CEOs from large firms.
+In this case, each unit has three possible exposures, since $W_i \in \Hset = \{0, 1, 2\}$ under \eqref{eq:exposure-2}, and thus each unit has three potential outcomes $\{ \Yw_i(0), \Yw_i(1), \Yw_i(2) \} $. \end{example}